Lucia's Blog: 2022-06-26

 “The saying is trustworthy, for: If we have died with him, we will also live with him; 12 if we endure, we will also reign with him; if we deny him, he also will deny us; 13 if we are faithless, he remains faithful—for he cannot deny himself.”

 Thus, we must carry out His commands to please our Commanding Officer as good soldiers.
-Let us forget what is behind: our sins and accomplishments and keep pressing on like good athletes who run with endurance to the goal line to win the prize for which our God has called us heavenward in Christ Jesus, our Lord.
-Let us do the humble work of a farmer, sowing seed, watering the plants, preparing Bible studies, sharing the good news of the Gospel, and praying for everyone so that God will grant us an abundant harvest.
+Let us forget what is behind: our sins and accomplishments, and we must keep pressing on like good athletes who run with endurance to the goal line to win the prize for which our God has called us heavenward in Christ Jesus, our Lord.
+Let us do the humble work of a farmer, sowing seeds, watering the plants, preparing Bible studies, sharing the good news of the Gospel, and praying for everyone so that God will grant us an abundant harvest.
 Let us join with Paul and Timothy in suffering for the sake of the church and the Gospel so that all who come to believe may obtain the salvation that is in Christ Jesus, with eternal glory.

-May we be strengthened by the Grace of God to make every effort to persevere in all of life’s difficulties and trials, and in every good work.
+May we be strengthened by the Grace of God to make every effort to persevere in all of life’s difficulties and trials and in every good work.
 May we be strong in the Grace that is in Christ Jesus.
 May we never be discouraged when life does not go our way.
 May we allow God’s Grace to test us and grow our faith.
 May we bring God’s Grace to others to be saved.
 May we persevere to the end to receive the crown of life that is awaiting us (James 1:12).
 May we do the humble work of a farmer, sowing seed, watering the plants, preparing Bible studies, sharing the good news of the Gospel, praying for everyone, so that God will grant us an abundant harvest.
 And finally, may we join with Paul and Timothy in suffering for the sake of the church and the Gospel so that all who come to believe may obtain the salvation that is in Christ Jesus, with eternal glory.

 Luci